Congratulations on the purchase of your new spa.

 We recommend that you arrange for the electrician’s second trip to your site be after the spa delivery date in case of delays with the delivery.

-If your spa has a SpaNet controller it can be used with single or three-phase power.
+If your spa has a SpaNet controller it can be used with single, two or three-phase power.
 The controller is configurable with the change of jumpers.

 Single Zone Plunge Models